Enlightenment – Osho

 The teacher said, “If this is true, then how did you manage to reach here?”

-The boy said, “I started walking towards my home, then finally I managed to reach the school.”
+The boy said, “I started walking toward my home, then finally I managed to reach the school.”

 Every man is in search.
 It may be better to say that every man is a search, a longing for something; he does not understand exactly what, but something is missing, something is incomplete, something is not entire.
 There is a gap, and that gap allows no one to remain at rest; it asks to be filled, and unless it is filled, you will never feel that you really are.